pablocloud/spring-boot-api-throttling/README.md

 It's used to store key pairs to control request number.
 In the future this will be binded to an User domain class.

 #### Pull requests are welcome.

+## Contributors
+Thanks to @eduardoespinosa to pointing out using Spring Security auth.